romangraef/twitter-cli/README.md

 - click on manage keys
 - generate access tokens
 - copy tokens in the `~/.twitter.cfg`
 - important: NO EMPTY LINES.
-This will likely be changed in futher versions but currently it breaks the script
+This will likely be changed in future versions but currently it breaks the script
 example:
 ```properties
 consumer_key=XXXXXX